d0nkeyBOB/Push-PhoneGap/README.md

 ##Install

+1. Install NodeJS.
+Please visit https://nodejs.org/.
-1. Install cordova cli wtih `npm install -g cordova`
+2. Install cordova cli wtih `npm install -g cordova`
-2. Run `./setup.sh` to setup the project.
+3. Run `./setup.sh` to setup the project.

-_Mac OS X with Xcode installed is required to run the application on the iOS platform.
-Please visit https://developer.apple.com/._
+**Note:** Mac OS X with Xcode installed is required to run the application on the iOS platform.
+Please visit https://developer.apple.com/.

-_The Anrodid SDK is required to be installed to run the application on the Android platform.
-Please see http://developer.android.com/index.html._
+**Note:** The Anrodid SDK is required to be installed to run the application on the Android platform.
+Please see http://developer.android.com/index.html.

 ##Run

-`cordova run ios` to run the project on an iOS device.
+Execute `cordova run ios` to run the project on an iOS device.

-_or_
+*or*

-`cordova run android` to run the project on an Android device.
+Execute `cordova run android` to run the project on an Android device.

 ##Business Logic